Adelic line bundles on quasi-projective varieties: Notation and terminology

 In the geometric case, for a {projective variety} $\CX$ over a field $k$, an arithmetic divisor means a Cartier divisor, a hermitian line bundle means a line bundle, and we write $\wh\Div(\CX)$, $\wh\Pic(\CX)$, $\wh\Picc(\CX)$ for $\Div(\CX)$, $\Pic(\CX)$, $\Picc(\CX)$.
 We take this convention in other similar situations.

 This abuse of notation is only one-way.
-For example, by $\Div$, $\Pic$ or $\Picc$ in the arithmetic case, we still mean the ones without the archimedean components.
+For example, by $\Div$, $\Pic$, or $\Picc$ in the arithmetic case, we still mean the ones without the Archimedean components.

-Below are a few conventions which are not directly related to the base $k$ but taken throughout this paper. \begin{enumerate}[(1)] \item Denote $M_\QQ=M\otimes_\ZZ\QQ$ for any abelian group $M$. \item Except in \S\ref{sec adelic general} and \S\ref{sec local theory}, all schemes are assumed to be noetherian. \item By a \emph{variety} over a field, we mean an integral scheme, separated and of finite type over the field.
-We do not require it to be geometrically integral. \item By a \emph{curve} over a field, we mean a variety over the field of dimension 1. \item All \emph{divisors} in this paper are \emph{Cartier divisors}, unless otherwise instructed. \item By a \emph{line bundle} over a scheme, we mean an invertible sheaf over the scheme.
+Below are a few conventions that are not directly related to the base $k$ but are taken throughout this book. \begin{enumerate} \item Denote $M_\QQ=M\otimes_\ZZ\QQ$ for any abelian group $M$.
+Take similar conventions for $M_\RR$ and $M_\CC$. \item For any field $K$, we fix an algebraic closure $\OK$ of $K$ throughout this book. \item Except in \S\ref{sec adelic general} and \S\ref{sec local theory}, all schemes are assumed to be noetherian. \item By a \emph{variety} over a field, we mean an integral scheme, separated and of finite type over the field.
+We do not require it to be geometrically integral. \item By a \emph{curve} over a field, we mean a variety over the field of dimension 1. \item All \emph{divisors} in this book are \emph{Cartier divisors}, unless otherwise instructed. \item By a \emph{line bundle} on a scheme, we mean an invertible sheaf on the scheme.
 We often write or mention tensor products of line bundles additively, so $a\CL-b\CM$ means $\CL^{\otimes a}\otimes \CM^{\otimes (-b)}$. \item All the categories of (adelic, metrized) line bundles are groupoids, so the morphisms are isomorphisms. \item A \emph{functor} between two categories may also be called a map or a homomorphism sometimes. \end{enumerate}